brentlintner/linus/TRACKER.md

     * Pull in language specific files to help the LLM (ex: https://dotcursorrules.com/)
     * If a PROJECT.md exists, pull that into the prompt (right near the top)
         * Create one for this project to test out
+        * For example: don't use the {{}} syntax inline in any file's content, use the placeholder method in parser.py
         * Have defaults as well
             * ex: Always use spaces to indent not tabs (look for .editorconfig files or other files as a reference)